adihaviv/nopos/README.md

 This repository is a fork of the [Fairseq] (https://github.com/facebookresearch/fairseq) repository and so has the same requirements.

 # NoPos Models
-The main models (including 1.3B parameters model) that were trained without position embeddings (NoPos models) are avilable in the following link: https://www.cs.tau.ac.il/~adihaviv1/nopos_models/
+The main models (including the 1.3B parameters model) that were trained without position embeddings (NoPos models) are available in the following [link]https://drive.google.com/drive/folders/1avrK37tzBAVidZSE79b8vQCNcLLpNc-u?usp=sharing.

 ## Datasets
 ## Canonical setting - wikitext-103